-The Huntington's Disease Association asks all of our branches to set up "gmail" email addresses to offer a uniform approach to our communications.
-This makes it easier for potential branch or group attendees to remember the address and also moves our branch network towards using generic email addresses and away from using personal ones.
-Using one email address for all your branch business means that all communications are stored in one place and it makes us look more professional as an organisation.
+The Huntington's Disease Association asks all of our support groups to set up "gmail" email addresses to offer a uniform approach to our communications.
+This makes it easier for potential group attendees to remember the address and also moves our support group network towards using generic email addresses and away from using personal ones.
+Using one email address for all your support group business means that all communications are stored in one place and it makes us look more professional as an organisation.

-You can assign as many people on your committee as you like to have access to the email inbox - but do be aware of GDPR guidelines around doing so.
-We recommend that the three main committee members - Chair, Treasurer and Secretary have access to the email inbox.
+You can assign as many support group leaders as you like to have access to the email inbox - but do be aware of GDPR guidelines around doing so.